- Policies and Procedures Affecting All Students

 For a dissertation to be approved, all members of the committee must sign.
 If a committee member refuses to do so, the student or any member of the committee may petition the unit dean or director for a review and ruling.
 The dean or director may seek the advice of outside reviewers to provide assessment of the work.
 The final decision is that of the dean or director, and is not subject to appeal.

 Two original copies on 100 percent cotton bond, and one photocopied copy of the dissertation, must be deposited with the college, school, or institute's dean or director for signature prior to being transferred to the University Libraries.

 For degree conferral, two copies with cover sheets signed by the committee and dean or director must be submitted to the library by 5 p.m. on the last Friday of classes.
 (For more information, go to registrar.gmu.edu.)
 This is also the deadline for participation in the May commencement.
 To be included in Mason's published commencement program, students must submit copies to the library by April 15.

 In addition, submission of the dissertation to University Microfilms International is required; a fee of $55 is paid by the student for this process.
 All copies of the dissertation must be submitted and all fees paid before the doctoral degree is awarded.

 University Dissertation and Thesis Services

 University Dissertation and Thesis Services (UDTS) facilitates completion and submission of dissertations, theses, and graduate-level projects.
 The program assists Mason students in all stages of production.
-The UDTS web site, www.gmu.edu/library/specialcollections/dtwebguide.htm, provides students with useful tools, including down-loadable templates of necessary elements, forms required for the submission process, and links to related web sites.
-UDTS is located in Fenwick Library, Special Collections and Archives, Wing 2C.
+UDTS' web site, www.gmu.edu/library/specialcollections/dtwebguide.htm, provides students with useful tools, including down-loadable templates of necessary elements, forms required for the submission process, and links to related web sites.
+UDTS is located in Fenwick Library, Wing 2C (Special Collections and Archives).
 For more information, contact the university dissertation and thesis coordinator at 703-993-2222.